Click here to visit our sponsor Who Works In

 A pre-season testing accident - one of his first outings in the new McLaren - had some members of the media, and even a few fellow drivers, questioning whether Lewis was quite ready for the big step up to F1.
 However, after a string of second places, two wins and a ten point lead in the Driver's Championship, all that was forgotten.

 In his debut Grand Prix, Lewis cheekily passed his illustrious teammate going round the outside of Turn 1, a move that basically demonstrated not only the youngster's supreme confidence but also the fact that he would not be intimidated.
 To be fair, Alonso later re-passed Lewis, but the Englishman duly began a string of podium finishes that was to stretch until the European GP.
 Even then, at Hockenheim, Lewis ticked another box.
-After spinning off into the gravel in atrocious conditions on the opening lap, he remained cool calm and collected, kept the car going got the marshals to put him back on track and into the race.
+After spinning off into the gravel in atrocious conditions on the opening lap, he remained cool, calm and collected, keeping the car going while the marshals put him back on track and into the race.

-Having broken all manner of records, by season end it seemed a mere formality that Lewis would become the youngest World Champion in the history of the sport, the championship was his, and McLaren's to lose.
+Having broken all manner of records, by season end it seemed a mere formality that Lewis, in his maiden season, would become the youngest World Champion in the history of the sport, the championship was his, and McLaren's to lose.
 Sure, Fernando was still in there, as was Kimi Raikkonen, but Lewis appeared to be a shoe-in for his maiden title.

 In China however, things went disastrously wrong, a dreadful decision by the team was compounded (no pun intended) by a needless error from the rookie, who crashed out as he entered the pitlane, his only DNF of the season.
 However, even going into the last round Lewis had a 4 point advantage over his teammate and a 10 point lead over Raikkonen.
 Once again, disaster, this time a minor mistake, followed by a gearbox problem dropped him down the field.
 He gamely fought back, finally finishing seventh, but it was not enough.
 The title was Raikkonen's, while Lewis, on the same number of points as Alonso, finished runner-up in the championship on count back.